 5. Add Control

 If you have an older ceiling fan, chances are it came with a pull chain control.
-Usher your ceiling fan into the 21st century by adding a fan control such as a wall control or handheld remote control.
+Modernize your ceiling fan by adding a fan control such as a wall control or handheld remote control.
 Many manufacturers offer a universal fan control that is compatible with their fans.
 Handheld and wall controls start at $26.

 If all else fails, you can always trade in your old fan for one of these modern options.